ppy/osu-wiki/wiki/Ranking_criteria/osu!mania/en.md

 - **Two notes cannot be placed in a single column at the same timestamp.**
 - **No column can be left empty.** If you want to use fewer keys, change the number of keys in the Song Setup.
 - **There must not be more than 6 notes pressed at any given moment in Insane or lower difficulties.** Using more than 6 notes must also follow a reasonable spread to the next lower difficulty.
 This rule does not apply to ends of long notes, as they are released, not pressed.
-- **Beatmaps can only use 4 to 10 keys.** Anything else is not supported for the Ranked section.
+- **Beatmaps can only use 4–10, 12, 14, 16, or 18 keys.** Anything else is not supported for the Ranked section.
 - **If multiple key modes are present in a single beatmap, the key mode must be denoted in all difficulty names.
 Otherwise, the key mode must not be denoted.**
 - **Beatmaps using the special N+1 style of mapping must be denoted as such under the `Advanced` tab of song setup in the editor and "N+1" must be added to the tags.
 For beatmaps containing multiple key modes, difficulties using this style must be denoted using N+1 notation (e.g. using 7K+1 instead of 8K on difficulty names).**
 - **If the [drain time](/wiki/Beatmap/Drain_time) of each difficulty is...**